Transition to Ten-Digit Local Calls Begins for El Pasoans

 The FCC is giving us until October 24 to get used to it.
 They call the period between now and then the “permissive dialing period” meaning we can still reach someone with seven-digit dialing.
 But after October 24, 2021, only calls dialed with ten digits will be connected.

 Any local calls made without the area code will get a recording saying, “who still calls people this day and age?
 Hang up and text, Old-timer.”
 Naw, just kidding.
-But seriously, we still calls people?
+But seriously, who still calls people?

 If you do forget after October, you will be politely prompted to hang up and dial again using both the area code with the seven-digit telephone number.